jeaimehp/HPC-in-the-City-Python-IDE-Demo/README.md

 # HPC-in-the-City-Python-IDE-Demo
-This repo contains sample python code used during the HPC in the City training Session
+This repo contains sample python code used during the HPC in the City Training Session